Antler Velvet in Chinese Medicine

 - Regulate energy metabolism

-- Promote sexual function
+- Promote healthy sexual function and fertility

 - Promote growth